dylanmounts/DangerCrossing/README.md

 A crontab which runs the `danger_maker.py` script at some predetermined interval (currently set to once every 3 hours).
 The `danger_maker.py` script is responsible for gathering and saving new accidents from the MSHP's website.

+### Redis

+A caching server to store and retrieve the dictionary of accident information.

 #### Nginx

 The web server used in production builds.